LesFerch/RightClickTools/doc/v2/README.md

 Clicking **OK** sends your query to Explorer.

 Your query history is shown in the box just above the OK button.
 You can execute a query from your history with a single click when the `Custom` slider is in the off position.
 When the `Custom` slider is in the on position, clicking a query in your history copies it to the Custom field.
 Then clicking **OK** executes the query.
-You can remove individual queries from the histroy with a **Ctrl-click** or you can click the **Edit** button to open and edit the `Searches.txt` file.
+You can remove individual queries from the history with a **Ctrl-click** or you can click the **Edit** button to open and edit the `Searches.txt` file.

 ### RegEdit